-- FLOSEAL Matrix contains Thrombin made from human plasma.
-Products made from human plasma may contain infectious agents, such as viruses, that can cause disease.
-The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and by inactivating and removing certain viruses.
-Despite these measures, such products can still potentially transmit disease.
-Because this product is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
-All infections thought by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to Baxter Healthcare Corporation.
-The physician should discuss the risks and benefits of this product with the patient. - FLOSEAL Matrix is not intended as a substitute for meticulous surgical technique and the proper application of ligatures or other conventional procedures for hemostasis.
-FLOSEAL Matrix is not intended to be used as a prophylactic hemostatic agent. - Excess FLOSEAL Matrix (material not incorporated in the hemostatic clot) should always be removed by gentle irrigation and suctioned out of the wound.
+- FLOSEAL Matrix is not intended as a substitute for meticulous surgical technique and the proper application of ligatures or other conventional procedures for hemostasis.
+FLOSEAL Matrix is not intended to be used as a prophylactic hemostatic agent. - As with other hemostatic agents, circumstances that result in a negative peripheral venous pressure (e.g. patient positioning) may draw material into the vascular system, potentially resulting in life-threatening thromboembolic events. - Excess FLOSEAL Matrix (material not incorporated in the hemostatic clot) should always be removed by gentle irrigation and suctioned out of the wound.
 Meticulous irrigation is required when used in, around, or in proximity to foramina in bone, areas of bony confine, the spinal cord, the brain and/or cranial nerves. - FLOSEAL Matrix swells by approximately 10-20% after product is applied and surgeons should consider its potential effect on the surrounding anatomic areas.
 Maximum swell volume is achieved within about 10 minutes. - FLOSEAL Matrix should not be used in the presence of infection.
 FLOSEAL Matrix should be used with caution in contaminated areas of the body.
-If signs of infection or abscess develop where FLOSEAL Matrix has been applied, re-operation may be necessary in order to remove the infected material and allow drainage. - The safety and effectiveness of FLOSEAL Matrix for use in ophthalmic procedures has not been established. - FLOSEAL Matrix should not be used for controlling post-partum bleeding or menorrhagia. - The safety and effectiveness of FLOSEAL Matrix has not been established in children under 2 years of age and pregnant women. - Do not use air to remove residual FLOSEAL Matrix from Applicator tip.
+If signs of infection or abscess develop where FLOSEAL Matrix has been applied, re-operation may be necessary in order to remove the infected material and allow drainage. - The safety and effectiveness of FLOSEAL Matrix for use in ophthalmic procedures has not been established. - FLOSEAL Matrix should not be used for controlling post-partum bleeding or menorrhagia. - The safety and effectiveness of FLOSEAL Matrix has not been established in children under 2 years of age and pregnant women. - Do not use air to remove residual FLOSEAL Matrix from Applicator tip. - Hypersensitivity reactions, including anaphylaxis, may occur.
+RECOTHROM thrombin is produced in a genetically modified Chinese Hamster Ovary (CHO) cell line and may contain hamster or snake proteins.